Not in Word Only

 A Sermon on 1 Thessalonians 1:5Read more

-There is a great problem of communication.
-Learn how the state of both the church and the world demands that we pay attention to the presentation of the Gospel.
-This Gospel is the only hope for the world and the answer for every need.
-Listen to this sermon on Thessalonians 1:5 as Dr. Martyn Lloyd-Jones addresses this same problem that man has faced for centuries.
-Learn of the proposals for new translations, how the Gospel spread, and what the true Christian message is.
-We do not need something new.
-We need the same old Gospel and old apostolic way of preaching that is found in the New Testament.
+There is a great problem of communication and this sermon focuses on how the state of both the church and the world demands that all pay attention to the presentation of the gospel.
+This gospel is the only hope for the world and the answer for every need.
+In this sermon on 1 Thessalonians 1:5 titled “Not in Word Only,” Dr. Martyn Lloyd-Jones addresses this same problem that people have faced for centuries.
+He preaches of the proposals for new translations, how the gospel spread, and what the true Christian message is.
+There is no need for something new.
+People need the same old gospel and old apostolic way of preaching that is found in the New Testament.
 What is Christianity?
 Can it be defined?
-Our Gospel is the proclamation of the greatest good news man has ever heard.
+The gospel is the proclamation of the greatest good news humanity has ever heard.
 Is Christianity something that is caught or taught?
-Apostolic preaching never started with man, but with God!
+Apostolic preaching never started with people, but with God.
 There is great need for people to see their need for Jesus in order to come to Him.
-Jesus did not merely come to tell us how we could be delivered, but He came to be the One who did deliver us.
-We cannot entertain people in flippancy.
+Jesus did not merely come to tell how people could be delivered, but He came to be the one to deliver them.
+Christians cannot entertain people in flippancy.
 God will judge both message and method.
-Preach and receive this Gospel with assurance.
+Preach and receive this gospel with assurance.

 Additional Scripture Translations

 1 Thessalonians 1:5, New American Standard Bible (NASB)

 5for our gospel did not come to you in word only, but also in power and in the Holy Spirit and with full conviction; just as you know what kind of men we proved to be among you for your sakes.

 1 Thessalonians 1:5, King James Version (KJV)

 5For our gospel came not unto you in word only, but also in power, and in the Holy Ghost, and in much assurance; as ye know what manner of men we were among you for your sake.